Harrix/harrix-pylib/docs/funcs_md.md

 - All `.g.md` files in the entire folder structure will be deleted before processing except .short.g.md files.
 - Hidden folders (starting with `.`) will be skipped.
 - Files will be combined in a folder if either:
-  1. The folder directly contains at least 2 markdown files, or
+  1. The folder directly contains at least 2 Markdown files, or
-  2. The folder and its subfolders together contain at least 2 markdown files.
+  2. The folder and its subfolders together contain at least 2 Markdown files.
 - Folders are processed from the deepest level up, allowing parent folders to use already combined .g.md files from subfolders.